Secure Disposal of Computers and Devices

 UW-Owned Computers and Devices

-Be sure to review and document the types of information that were stored on the device prior to surplussing, and the method used for deleting data.
+Be sure to review and document the types of information that were stored on the device prior to surplussing, as well as the method used for deleting data.

 Wiping Options and Tools